Polish Reuben Casserole Marble Rye Croutons

 - Melt butter and whisk in garlic and oregano.

 - Drizzle over the top of the bread cubes.

-- Bake for 5 minutes, turn bread over, continue this method, every 5 minutes until bread is toasted to your desired crispiness or about 20 minutes total.
+- Bake for 5 minutes, toss bread cubes with a wooden spoon, continue this method, stirring every 5 minutes until bread is toasted to your desired crispiness or about 15 minutes.
 Watch closely.

 - Remove from oven and sprinkle with sea salt.